mtwente/nordatlantisk-ft/report.md

 ## Political Parties

 Since 2004, Greenlandic MPs have belonged to two political parties while MPs from Faroe Islands were members of four different political parties.
-They are listed below with additional information on their positions from the ParlGov dataset ([Döring, Huber, and Manow 2022](#ref-doring_parlgov_2022)).
+They are listed below with additional information on their positions from the ParlGov dataset[^2].

 | Party | Full Name         |    Party Family     | Origin | Left-Right | State-Market | Liberty-Authority | Anti-Pro EU |
 | :---- | :---------------- | :-----------------: | :----: | :--------: | :----------: | :---------------: | :---------: |